Canonical Links Best Practices

 Canonical links and 301 redirects do similar things.
 Still, the downside is that a 301 redirect won’t let someone access a duplicate or old version of a page.
 If you want your users to access old versions of your pages for whatever reason, canonical links will refer all the authority of the old page to the new one while still allowing users to access the old content.

-Avoid No indexing Duplicate Content When Possible.
+Avoid No Indexing Duplicate Content When Possible.

 While no indexing may solve some duplicate content problems, it creates other ones, according to Moz.
 For example, when you index a page, search engines can no longer view that content.
 Still, they can no longer read any ranking signals on that page.
 That means any inbound links or shares of the duplicate page are lost instead of contributing to the original page.
 Avoid this by building canonical links or 301 redirects instead.
 They’ll solve your same content woes while retaining all valuable aspects of those extra pages.